In SQL, the CHECK

 SQL Server, PostgreSQL, Oracle

--- removing CHECK constraint named amountCK
+-- remove CHECK constraint named amountCK

 ALTER TABLE Orders